vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vrops.md

 !!! note
     All object types are list of string values except for `default-policy` which is a single policy name string.

+!!! note
+    Due to limitation of the {{ products.vrops_9_short_name }} CLI the import / export of report definitions is not currently supported.

+!!! note
+    The import of the symptoms definitions defined for all the adapter types is not currently supported.

 #### Content Filtering

 Contents are managed by different rules.